Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/soloid.md

 SoloID is an identity provider that offers range of authenticators to ease the authentication process.
 It is an identity provider capable of providing an NSIS substantial level of authentication comparable to the most common MitID level of authentication.

-The flow can be tested at [Demo](https://brokerdemo-pp.signaturgruppen.dk/Home/LoggedInSuccess?mitidEnabled=false&mitidErhvervEnabled=false&nemloginEnabled=false&lokalIdpEnabled=false&passkeyidEnabled=false&soloidpEnabled=true&eboksEnabled=false&mobilepayEnabled=false&euidEnabled=false&altidEnabled=false&soloIdpAuthenticationMethods=mitid%2Cpasskey&prompt=login&max_age=999999&simulation=999999&language=da-DK&scope=soloid&mitid_loa_value=https%3A%2F%2Fdata.gov.dk%2Fconcept%2Fcore%2Fnsis%2FSubstantial)
+The flow can be tested [here](https://brokerdemo-pp.signaturgruppen.dk/Home/LoggedInSuccess?mitidEnabled=false&mitidErhvervEnabled=false&nemloginEnabled=false&lokalIdpEnabled=false&passkeyidEnabled=false&soloidpEnabled=true&eboksEnabled=false&mobilepayEnabled=false&euidEnabled=false&altidEnabled=false&soloIdpAuthenticationMethods=mitid%2Cpasskey&prompt=login&max_age=999999&simulation=999999&language=da-DK&scope=soloid&mitid_loa_value=https%3A%2F%2Fdata.gov.dk%2Fconcept%2Fcore%2Fnsis%2FSubstantial).
+The MitID user must be present in the MitID pp environment

-## Integration with SoloID

-The integration with SoloID is straightforward

 ## Supported OIDC parameters